 As Christians, we should be praying for justice against our adversary Satan.
 Satan has lot’s of different tools.
 He can use all his spiritual tools like discouragement, oppression, and temptation, but he can also use the tangible tools of injustice, like racism, predatory lending, and drug and alcohol addiction.
 The two go together.
 Let’s pray specifically for God’s justice, both human and divine.
 It often feels like God is never going to do it, like God has forgotten us and his promise of justice.

 3) God seems far away but he is not.

 This passage contains what is called a “lesser to greater argument.”
 If this lesser thing is true how much more must this greater thing be true?
-If this judge who is wicked and selfish is willing to grant justice how much more will God the father grant justice to the “elect”?
-The elect are those God has chosen by his grace and mercy (Eph 1:4-5; Rom 8:29).
-God may seem far away like a strict judge who never cares for us but in reality he is a loving father who is near and invested in our lives.
+If this judge who is wicked and selfish is willing to grant justice how much more will God the father grant justice to the “chosen ones”?
+The chosen ones are those God has adopted by his grace and mercy (Eph 1:4-5; Rom 8:29).
+God may seem far away like a strict judge but in reality he is a loving father who is near and invested in our lives.
 God seems far away but he is not.

 We also need to study the literary context of this passage for a moment.
 The literary context is what comes before and after your select passage.
 In Luke 17:20-37, the text right before ours, Jesus speaks of his second coming after he goes back into heaven.
 He tells us what the last days before his return will look like.

 Luke 17:22-24 Then he said to his disciples, “The time is coming when you will long to see one of the days of the Son of Man, but you will not see it.
 23 People will tell you, ‘There he is!’ or ‘Here he is!’
 Do not go running off after them.
 24 For the Son of Man in his day will be like the lightning, which flashes and lights up the sky from one end to the other.
 (NIV®)